vipul-shinde/marketing-analytics-cs/README.md

 ---

-<p align="center"> This is a tutorial guided marketing analytics case study from the <a href="https://www.datawithdanny.com/">Serious SQL</a> course by Danny Ma.
+<p align="center"> This is a marketing analytics case study from the <a href="https://www.datawithdanny.com/">Serious SQL</a> course by Danny Ma.
 The marketing team have shared with us a draft of the email they wish to send to their customers.
     <br>
 </p>